 Step two; find out which pages people are going to the most.
 You might find that it’s not your home page, that its actually an article you wrote on your blog, a drink recipe, or an event listing.
-Regardless of the outcomes, this will help you to identify and place the most valuable content and calls to action on the landing pages that receive the most traffic from your campaigns.
+As a result, regardless of the outcomes this will help you to identify and place the most valuable content and calls to action on the landing pages that receive the most traffic from your campaigns.

 So you’ve looked at your traffic and optimized your pages to get people navigating through your site.
-Let’s connect the dots a little from other digital sources.
+As a result, let’s connect the dots a little from other digital sources.
 In your Google Analytics account, it’s pretty easy to see where people are coming from to find your site.
-Whether it’s Google, social media, or direct search, this info tells you whether you need to work on certain channels 0r double down in places and take advantage of the traffic.
+Whether it’s Google, social media, or direct search, this info tells you whether you need to work on certain channels or double down in places and take advantage of the traffic.

 Let’s face it.
 Social media is STILL totally underused from a business perspective, even more so when it comes to B2B.
 If you can generate a large following and interact with them frequently there is a high likelihood you can get them to go to your site periodically.
 So what’s our point?
-One of your marketing goals should always be to increase your following on Facebook (and also Instagram, Twitter, LinkedIn, etc.).
-Monitor this closely to see if your content is resulting in new followers.
+In short, one of your marketing goals should always be to increase your following on Facebook (and also Instagram, Twitter, LinkedIn, etc.).
+For example, monitor this closely to see if your content is resulting in new followers.